 Deferred tax assets that arise from unused tax losses for offsetting in future periods are recognized only if it is probable that future tax profits will be offset against.
-Deferred tax asset recognized for unused tax losses amounted decreased by \in 892 th. at 31 December 2018.
+Deferred tax asset recognized for unused tax losses amounted decreased by ε 3.1mn at 31 December 2018 as based on the approved business plan the management judges that it is possible to offset the tax losses with future tax profits.

 In 2014, the provisions of Art.
 49 of Law 4172 on sub-funding were applied for the first time, according to which the limit for the deduction of excess interest expense is defined as a percentage of the tax EBITDA of the respective company (60% in 2014, 50% in 2015 and 40% 2016 and future).
-The impact on the deferred tax amount of the Company was \in 11 million (asset) at 31 December 2018.
+The impact on the deferred tax amount of the Company was \in 2.5 million (asset) at 31 December 2018.
 This amount can be offset against future tax profits without a time limit.